 Haigh Hall was built in the mid-19th century and was once the home of the Earl of Crawford and Balcarres.
-It was sold to Wigan Council in 1947 and is now used for weddings and corporate events.
+It was sold to Wigan Council in 1947.

 The park offers plenty of open spaces, a walled garden (Walker Gardens), picnic areas, and an arboretum.
 There are also large areas of woodland with beech, sycamore, birch, horse chestnut, and oak trees.
 Details of waymarked trails through the park can be found on the official Haigh Woodland Park website (see information box at the bottom of this page).

-Haigh Hall is situated around 2 miles north east of Wigan town centre.
+Haigh Woodland Park is situated around 2 miles north east of Wigan town centre.
 Drivers with satellite navigation systems can use the postcode WN2 1PE to find it.
-There are two car parks near the park entrance.
-A pay-and-display system is in operation.
-Parking charges at the time of writing (May 2015) are £1.50 for up to 90 minutes and £3 for all day.
+There’s a large car park near the main entrance.
+Parking charges at the time of writing (May 2020) are £1.50 for up to 90 minutes and £3 for all day.
 There is no parking fee for stays less than 30 minutes.

-Buses going to Haigh Hall include the 575 and 576.
+Buses going to Haigh Woodland Park include the 575 and 576.
 Both services depart from Wigan Bus Station for Bolton Interchange.
 Get off the bus on St David’s Crescent.
 From here it’s a 15 minute walk down Haigh Road and then Copperas Lane to reach the entrance.

-It’s also possible to reach Haigh Hall on foot.
+It’s also possible to reach Haigh Woodland Park on foot.
 Start from Wigan Pier and walk along the towpath of the Leeds and Liverpool Canal.

-Map showing location of Haigh Hall and Haigh Country Park.
+Map showing location of Haigh Hall and Haigh Woodland Park.

 Address and postcode